 Deseret CWMU Buck Deer

-Please carefully read the hunt details and rules and review the FAQ.
+Please carefully read the hunt details and rules.

 If you're a Utah resident, you can obtain a Deseret CWMU buck deer permit by applying for it through the public drawing.
 If you are a NON-RESIDENT, you cannot apply for a CWMU permit through the public drawing.
 You can, however, purchase a permit directly from Wild Country Outfitters for the Deseret CWMU.
 To learn more about Utah's CWMU program, click HERE.

-Read the following carefully.
-If you have questions not available in the hunt details, refer to the FAQ section on this page.
-For any additional questions, use the form below to contact the operator.
+If you have questions not answered in the hunt details and rules, use the form below to contact the operator.

 Meeting location: Cement plant in Croydon, UT, or the Main Ranch check station in Woodruff, UT